Table of Contents

 If you want to jump in and learn all of my best PowerPoint tips and tricks for Investment Bankers and Consultants, check out my PowerPoint Crash Course.

-Hybrid Power Shortcuts are different than the visible hybrid shortcuts that you’ll learn about the next article, because they are not fully visually displayed to you.
+Hybrid Power Shortcuts are different from the visible hybrid shortcuts that you’ll learn about in the next article, because they are not fully visually displayed to you.

 Although the shortcuts use some of the commands that you see on the bottom of your PowerPoint window (see below), you still need to know what keys to combine them with to activate them.